scottvr/retree/README.md

 ## What?

-### New!
-Go version under `retree-go/`

-## A pure bash script developed after I nerd-sniped myself into  answering a decade+ old question about how to accomplish this in bash.
+**A pure bash script developed after I nerd-sniped myself into  answering a decade+ old question about how to accomplish this in bash.**

+All versions of retree, in each  of the four language varients in this repo, imolement the same input parsing algorithm, so reliably will function similarly on any input text in `tree -F`, `tree`, `tree.exe`, or plain text data in sinilar-ish structure, comprised of ASCII, Unicode, ANSI-colored varients of either, and handles spaces/tabs indentation or complete lack of "line art" indicators, as well as most any style of comment text comingled in woth the directory tree structure.

+### But, really: WHY?

 [My answer on stackoverflow](https://stackoverflow.com/a/79106673/27893564) showed the usage from the python script I had made, but after I posted the answer, it bothered me that the question was asked as a bash question and my answer required python.
 So...

 ```bash